hagbard/the-flogger-manual/docs/flogger_next.md

 ## What is Flogger Next?

 Flogger Next is a project to enhance and extend the original Flogger API with additional features and provide improved integration with the underlying logging system.
+If provides a drop-in replacement [`FluentLogger`]({{site.next.FluentLogger}}) implementation with additional features as well as new backend implementations and features.

 ## Efficient log statements with String Template syntax